COLMORE BUSINESS DISTRICT DIRECTORS

 Richard heads up project teams in transport planning, infrastructure design, flood risk, acoustics, air quality, structural, civil, mechanical and electrical engineering.

-Ann is managing director of Opus Restaurant on Cornwall Street, which she opened in 2005 with her two business partners.
+Ann is managing director of Opus at Cornwall Street, which she opened in 2005 with her two business partners.

 Rob heads the Birmingham team for Bruntwood, a provider of office space in the UK’s main regional cities.
 Part of his role is ensuring that Bruntwood’s promise of value, quality and service is delivered, as well as implementing the company’s commitment to an active presence in the cities in which it operates.